nezvinskyi/memo-book/README.md

 # Memo-Book App

 ## Backend

-A safe place to keep your notes
+A safe place to keep your memos